Aircloak/aircloak/air/docs/content/ops/ahead-of-time-configuration.md

 Aircloak Insights allows you to preconfigure a set of users and data sources.
 The user accounts, data sources and information about which user accounts should have access to which data sources can be configured as a JSON object in a file available under the `users_and_datasources_file` key of the `site` object in the Insights Air `config.json` file.
-The users and data source definitions file must be readable from within the Insights Air container (see the [File permissions](configuration.md#file-permissions)-section for more information on the required permissions) and should reside in the same or a subfolder of the folder in which the `config.json` file is stored.
+The users and data source definitions file must be readable from within the Insights Air container (see the [File permissions](configuration.md#file-permissions) section for more information on the required permissions) and should reside in the same or a subfolder of the folder in which the `config.json` file is stored.

 ```
 $ ls -la